SNCF 232.P.1

-SNCF 232.P.1 was an experimental prototype high-pressure steam locomotive ordered by the Chemins de fer du Nord, but delivered to the Société nationale des chemins de fer français (SNCF) in 1939.
+SNCF 232.P.1 was an experimental prototype high-pressure steam locomotive ordered by the Chemins de fer du Nord, but delivered to the SNCF after the major French railway companies merged.
 It was the first and only member of SNCF's first class of 4-6-4 or Hudson type of locomotives.

 Origins

 The locomotive was ordered by on 9 March 1936 by the Chemins de fer du Nord in an attempt to improve on the power output and fuel consumption of the conventional steam locomotive.

 The project involved three of the French big-four locomotive manufacturers: Société alsacienne de constructions méchaniques (SACM); Fives-Lille; and Schneider et Cie.
 It also received assistance from the Swiss Locomotive and Machine Works (SLM) of Winterthur, which made the design and delivered the boiler and the steam motors.